dynamicguy/pi-sleep/src/pages/index.md

 heading: Anti sleep alarm
 subheading: Anti sleep alarm
 mainpitch:
-  title: Why Kaldi
+  title: Why PiSleep
-  description: >
+  description: >-
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    PiSleep is a driver and vehicle safety product which can accurately predict and warn driver's sleeping during the driving to protect driver's life and avoid the damage to the vehicle.
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,